katma889/CRW-assembly-pipeline/README.md

 -o quastqless

 ```
-By running the above script it yielded a `Quast` folder wwhich yielded a main file called report.txt.
+By running the above script it yielded a `Quast` folder wwhich yielded a main file called 'report.txt'.
-The above mentioned report.txt yielded us  the Complete BUSCO percent of 91.42 and partial BUSCO percent of 5.61 with the number of contigs equals to 82815.
+The above mentioned 'report.txt' yielded us  the Complete BUSCO and partial BUSCO percentage and also the number of contigs along with other assembly statistics.
 Then we used `Purgehaplotigs` to remove the haplotigs from our assembly.
 It helps us to to identify and reassign the duplicate contigs to improve our assembly.
 The script that we ran is given below;

 `Script for Purgehaplotigs`